 4.4 Roadmap for analysis of study predictions

-Three distinct subsets of the collected data were analysed in order to test study predictions.
-First, post-Tournament survey data were analysed, in order to assess the extent to which there was a statistically meaningful relationship between perceptions of team performance, team click, and social bonding following a high-intensity, high stakes professional rugby Tournament.
+Three distinct subsets of the collected data were analysed.
+Post-Tournament survey data were analysed in order to assess the extent to which there was a statistically meaningful relationship between perceptions of team performance, team click, and social bonding following a high-intensity, high stakes professional rugby Tournament.
 Second, pre- to post-Tournament change in variables of interest was analysed in order to infer whether or not within-subject variation in key outcome variables (Team Click and Social Bonding) was driven by variation in hypothesised predictor variables (Joint Action Success and Team Performance Vs Expectations).
 Third, the entire dataset (i.e., pre-, mid-, and post-Tournament surveys) was analysed to ascertain whether the predicted relationships between variables of interest were consistent throughout the Tournament.
 By analysing multiple observations for the same athlete over a number of time points, it was possible to better account for intra- and inter-individual variation in the collected data, enabling more robust inferences regarding study predictions.

 4.4.1 Data Structure and Model Selection